kasonjim/tovia-enigma-challenge/README.md

 3. In a separate terminal window, execute bundle command: `npm run bundle`
 4. Open in browser at specified port (default port: 1337).
 For example, `localhost:1337` or `127.0.0.1:1337`

+To run ESLint on the client files: `npm run lint`

 ## Usage

 Encryption